wp-plugins/nextgen-facebook/readme.txt

 * Added a 'managewp-button' class to the css for the ManageWP button.
 * Added a new lib/config.php library file with config variables, definition of constants, and loading of required library files.
 * Added a new lib/register.php library file with the activate, deactivate, and uninstall methods.
+* Moved the Meta Tag List from the Advanced settings to the Pro version.

 = Version 6.13.1 =